The Union of the Comoros and Mayotte

 A: On 22 December 1974, an independence referendum was held in the Comoros.
 Three islands chose to become independent.
 In Mayotte, however, 63.8% of the population voted to remain part of the French Republic.

 On 6 July 1975, the Comorian authorities unilaterally declared their independence.
 On 8 February 1976, France organized a second referendum to determine whether Mayotte residents wished to become part of the new Comorian State.
 This second referendum showed even stronger support for staying in the French Republic, with 99.4% of the population voting in favour.

-A: Comoros’ independence and Mayotte’s decision to remain part of France complied with international legal principles and rules for decolonization.
-Mayotte was not part of an independent State with borders recognized by the international community.
+A: The Comoros’ independence and Mayotte’s decision to remain part of France complied with international legal principles and rules for decolonization.
+Mayotte was not detached from an independent State with borders recognized by the international community.

 Mayotte clearly and freely refused independence at the self-determination referendum which took place on 22 December 1974.